Taco Bell chihuahua: Further career

+Death

-Gidget died on July 21, 2009 at age 15 after having suffered a stroke in the home of her trainer, Sue Chipperton, in Santa Clarita, California.
-She was cremated and her ashes were retained by her trainer.
+Gidget died on July 21, 2009, at age 15 after having suffered a stroke in the home of her trainer Sue Chipperton in Santa Clarita, California.
+She was cremated, and her ashes were retained by her trainer.
 Taco Bell Corp. said in a statement that Gidget would be missed by many fans and said: "Our deepest sympathies go out to her owners and fans."